image

 Biomedical Equipment Technician

-Biomedical technicians assist patients recovering from health problems while not having to witness a lot of blood or gore.
-Biomedical technicians also install equipment, train new employees, calibrate and maintain machines.
-Likewise, biomedical technicians work with the newest medical technology such as combined PET/CT scanners, and robotic radiosurgery units, equipment used to destroy tumors without harming the surrounding cells.
-People wanting to become a biomedical technician only need to earn a 2 year degree.
-After graduating, graduates will have numerous job opportunities and stable employment.
-Biomedical technician jobs will not be outsourced to foreign countries, and technicians will operate state of the art remote diagnostics equipment.
+Indirectly, biomedical equipment technicians assist patients recovering from health problems while not having to witness a lot of blood or gore.
+Bomedical equipment technicians work with the newest medical technology such as combined PET/CT scanners, and robotic radiosurgery units, equipment used to destroy tumors without harming the surrounding cells.
+Individuals who want to become a biomedical equipment technician need to earn at minimum a 2 year degree - preferably a 4 year degree.
+After graduating, candidates typically have numerous job opportunities and stable employment.
+Biomedical equipment technician jobs will not be outsourced to foreign countries, and technicians will operate state of the art remote diagnostics equipment.
 For example, if a MRI machine broke down in Texas, a technician in another state could diagnose the problem.

-Usually biomedical equipment technicians are required to be on call 24 hours a day one week per month.
-However, technicians usually will only be called in once or twice a week.
+Biomedical equipment technicians are usually required to be on call 24 hours a day one week out of each month.
+However, technicians are typically only called in once or twice a week.

 Next time you are walking through a hospital and hear the sounds of life saving equipment coming from patients’ rooms, thank a biomedical equipment technician.